maxcell/flatiron-camper/README.md

   * Shows if the park allows cars
   * Shows how many open reservations are left
 * Make a reservation
+  * **If the campsite is at capacity, a user should not be able to create a reservation.
+Make sure to implement some user feedback for this.**
 * Delete a reservation